In 2021, clothing company Abercrombie & Fitch went viral for their 90%-off discount.

 #7: Piggyback on seasonal discounts and holidays

 Timing is everything when it comes to discounts.
 Big brands like Amazon create massive interest around holiday periods and sales events like Black Friday and Cyber Monday every year, offering steep discounts on many of their products for only a few days.
-In 2018, consumers spent more than $20 billion on the BFCM weekend alone—and that number will only continue to rise.

 If you’re selling digital products, these events are perfect opportunities to boost your sales.
 Consumers are already on the lookout for great deals, making it the ideal time to offer discounts on your products and attract new customers.
 Your customers won’t need to wait in line—they can buy your ebooks, courses, and other products from the comfort of their couch.